holochain-gym/holochain-gym.github.io/docs/developers/basic/entries.md

 }
 ```

 The `SomeExternalInput` struct is a simple [Rust struct](https://doc.rust-lang.org/std/keyword.struct.html).
 A struct is similar to classes in other languages.
-In this case, it contains one custom field to hold your "Holo, World!" greeting.
+In this case, it contains one custom field to hold your "Hello, World!" greeting.

 On top of it you see `#[derive(Serialize, Deserialize, Clone, Debug)]`.
 This is what they call an ['attribute' in Rust](https://doc.rust-lang.org/rust-by-example/attribute.html).
 This annotation adds some useful metadata - `Serialize` and `Deserialize` are crucial; they make sure the data in this struct can be sent to this Zome over a network, from a GUI, or – like in our case – from a test script.